MicrosoftDocs/well-architected/well-architected/devops/monitor-data-sources.md

 > As a workload owner, you may not be monitoring infrastructure metrics actively.
 However, this information can indicate systemic issues.
 Consider the underlying infrastructure and components on which your system runs.
 Virtual machines, virtual networks, and storage services can all be sources of important infrastructure-level performance counters and other diagnostic data.
 >

 - **Compute monitoring** Collect metrics from  compute resources on which the application is running.
 This might be virtual machines, App Services, or Kubernetes.
-Knowing the state of your infrastructure will allow to react promptly if there are any issues.
+Knowing the state of your infrastructure will allow you to react promptly if there are any issues.

 - **Data tier monitoring** Include metrics the databases, storage accounts, and other data sources that interact with the application.
 A low performance of the data tier of an application could have serious consequences.

-- **Container monitoring** If your application run on Azure Kubernetes Service (AKS), you will need to monitor the state of your cluster, nodes, and pods.
+- **Container monitoring** If your application run on Azure Kubernetes Service (AKS), you'll need to monitor the state of your cluster, nodes, and pods.
 One option is to the [container insights](/azure/azure-monitor/containers/container-insights-overview) feature in Azure Monitor.
 This feature delivers quick, visual, and actionable information: from the CPU and memory pressure of your nodes to the logs of individual Kubernetes pods.

   Operators who prefer using the open-source Kubernetes monitoring tool Prometheus can take advantage of its integration with container insights.